 Do not shy away from discussing costs during your initial consultation with a prospective attorney.
 A legal professional who reviews these cases regularly should be open about their pricing, common expenses, and how they handle payment.

 Unlike other types of law, personal injury attorneys (including dangerous and defective drug lawyers) generally do not require any upfront payment or retainer.
 Instead, they have an agreement that allows them to take a percentage of your award when your case settles or is ruled on by a judge.

 The percentage the law firm receives will be included in the agreement you made with your attorney.
 Do not sign any contracts if it does not mention payment details.

-At Zanes Law, we handle all dangerous and defective drug cases based on contingency.
-With us, there are no hidden fees or upfront costs.
+At Zanes Law, we handle dangerous and defective drug cases based on contingency.
 We can help you navigate the legal process without paying us anything.
-We understand that this is a trying time for you and your family.
-The last thing you need to worry about is coming up with the money to pay legal fees.
+We understand that this is a difficult time for you and your family.

-We only get paid when you do.
-Only if we can secure financial recovery on your behalf do we get paid for our services.
+We only get paid for our services if we can secure a financial recovery on your behalf.

-At Zanes Law, we can go to work on your case today.
-We will review your case for free and can even sign you up on the same call.
+At Zanes Law, we will go above and beyond to start your case as soon as it is brought to our attention.
+We will be able to review your case for free and can even sign you up on the same call.
 We accept Zantac cancer cases from anywhere in the United States.
 We can make sure that you understand your legal rights before you sign a contingency agreement.

 Contact us to get started with a no-cost, no-obligation initial consultation today!